cheblin/PrimitiveCollections/README.md

 [fastutil](https://fastutil.di.unimi.it/)
 [Koloboke](https://github.com/leventov/Koloboke)

-Added new features, unsigned and nullable primitive types, will be needed in the upcoming AdHoc protocol parser code generator.
+and add new features, unsigned and nullable primitive types, will be needed in the upcoming AdHoc protocol parser code generator.

 First and foremost, I was interested in performance and memory efficiency.